-6.84 A Surface Water Management Plan (SWMP) investigates local flooding issues from a variety of sources including as a result of heavy rainfall.
+8.86 A Surface Water Management Plan (SWMP) investigates local flooding issues from a variety of sources including as a result of heavy rainfall.
 They consider where flood risk is considered to be most severe.
 SWMPs focus on areas of highest surface water flood risk identified in the Essex County Council Local Flood Risk Management Strategy.
 The Braintree and Witham SWMP was commissioned by Essex County Council as Lead Local Flood Authority in partnership with Braintree District Council and other risk management authorities.
 The provisions of the Braintree and Witham SWMP shall in general be supported unless material considerations indicate otherwise and, where of relevance, be taken into account and given great weight when determining planning applications.
 Proposals which undermine SWMP mitigation proposals shall in general be viewed negatively.
 Areas where the flood risk is considered to be most significant are identified as Critical Drainage Areas (CDAs).

-Surface Water Management Plan
+Surface Water Management Plan(Will become LPP77)

-The Council will require development to have regard to and contribute positively towards delivering the aims and objectives of the Braintree and Witham Surface Water Management Plan as updated.
+The Council will require development to be in compliance with have regard to and contribute positively towards delivering the aims and objectives of the Braintree and Witham Surface Water Management Plan as may be updated or superseded.